PandyBright/pandybright.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Master’s student in Artificial Intelligence at *The Chinese University of Hong Kong*, and previously earned my B.Eng from *Harbin Institute of Technology, Shenzhen*.
-My research interests include autonomous driving, AIoT, and embedded AI.
+My research interests include robotics, AIoT, and embedded AI.

 I am actively seeking a PhD position and welcome opportunities to collaborate.